(picture by @enrichingprincess)

 Surprise visit from your friends and your pup won’t settle and let you catch up in peace?
 Give him the Kong that’s ready in the freezer and he will take it and lie down somewhere working on it.

-Have to leave and your pup is whining because he does not want to be left alone?
+Have to leave and your pup is whining because he doesn’t want to be left alone?
 A Kong can turn saying goodbye into an actual pleasant experience for your dog, as he learns that every time you leave him a delicious treat is waiting for him.

 Which Kong Is The Right One?